AlexZhang2014/unvme/README.md

                 The boot command line must set "intel_iommu=on" argument.

+                Note: The user may want edit /etc/default/grub and then regenerate the boot configuration (e.g. grub2-mkconfig -o /boot/grub2/grub.cfg)

                 To verify the system correctly configured with VFIO support, check that /sys/kernel/iommu_groups directory is not empty but contains other subdirectories (i.e. group numbers).